Ayurvedic Nutrition

 For All Types

-• Hydration — warm or room temperature water throughout the day
+• Hydrate.
+Warm or room temperature water through the day

 Specific Practices

-Pitta: Cooling pranayama (Sheetali), moonlight walks, swimming, avoiding midday sun, cultivating forgiveness and patience
+Pitta: Cooling pranayama (Sheetali), moonlight walks, swimming, staying out of the midday sun, practising forgiveness and patience.

-Vata: Warm oil self-massage (abhyanga with sesame oil), consistent routine, gentle yoga, adequate rest, grounding meditation
+Vata: Warm oil self-massage (abhyanga with sesame oil), a consistent routine, gentle yoga, enough rest, grounding meditation.

-Kapha: Vigorous daily exercise, dry brushing (garshana), hot ginger compresses on swollen areas, reducing sedentary time
+Kapha: Vigorous daily exercise, dry brushing (garshana), hot ginger compresses on swollen joints, less time sitting still.

 Foods to Avoid

-• Processed foods — refined sugars, artificial additives, and industrial seed oils
+• Processed foods.
+Refined sugars, artificial additives, industrial seed oils

-• Reheated or leftover foods — Ayurveda considers these higher in Ama
+• Reheated and leftover foods.
+Ayurveda considers these higher in Ama

 A Seven-Day Anti-Inflammatory Reset

-Day 1-2: Simplify meals to kitchari, steamed vegetables, and herbal tea.
+Day 1-2: Simplify meals to kitchari, steamed vegetables, herbal tea.
 This gives Agni a rest.

-Day 3-4: Introduce body-type-specific anti-inflammatory foods.
+Day 3-4: Bring in body-type-specific anti-inflammatory foods.
 Add turmeric golden milk daily.

-Day 5-6: Incorporate lifestyle practices — abhyanga, pranayama, and early sleep.
+Day 5-6: Layer in lifestyle practices.
+Abhyanga, pranayama, early sleep.

-Day 7: Reflect on changes in energy, pain, digestion, and mood.
-Continue practices that resonated.
+Day 7: Look back.
+Notice changes in energy, pain, digestion, mood.
+Keep what worked.

 Moving Forward

-Anti-inflammatory eating in Ayurveda is not a short-term diet — it is a way of living.
-The most powerful anti-inflammatory action is understanding your body type, recognising the early signs of imbalance, and adjusting before inflammation takes root.
+Anti-inflammatory eating in Ayurveda isn't a 30-day diet.
+It's how you live.
+The most powerful anti-inflammatory move you can make is understanding your body type, catching the early signs of imbalance, and adjusting before inflammation takes root.

-Take the Dosha Quiz to identify your inflammatory pattern, and begin with one dietary change and one lifestyle practice today.
-Small, consistent steps produce lasting change.
+Take the Dosha Quiz to identify your inflammatory pattern.
+Then pick one dietary change and one lifestyle practice and start today.
+Small, consistent steps are what change you.

 Frequently Asked Questions

-Ayurveda attributes inflammation primarily to aggravated Pitta dosha — excess fire that creates heat, redness, and irritation in the tissues.
-Contributing factors include heating foods, stress, anger, excess sun exposure, alcohol, and suppressed emotions.
-Ama (toxins) also creates a type of sluggish, systemic inflammation.
+Ayurveda blames inflammation mostly on aggravated Pitta dosha, too much fire creating heat, redness and irritation in the tissues.
+Heating foods, stress, anger, excess sun, alcohol and bottled-up emotions all push it up.
+Ama (toxins) also creates a sluggish, systemic inflammation.

-Both Ayurveda and modern science agree on turmeric's anti-inflammatory value.
-Its active compound curcumin has been extensively studied, showing effects comparable to some anti-inflammatory medications in certain contexts.
-Combine turmeric with black pepper and fat (ghee) for maximum absorption.
+Both Ayurveda and modern science agree on turmeric.
+Its active compound curcumin has been studied extensively, with effects comparable to some anti-inflammatory drugs in certain contexts.
+Pair it with black pepper and a bit of fat (ghee) so your body actually absorbs it.

-Pitta types are most prone to inflammatory conditions due to their inherent fire element.
-However, all types can experience inflammation.
-Vata inflammation tends toward dry, painful joints.
-Kapha inflammation tends toward congestion, swelling, and fluid retention.
+Pitta types are most prone because of their inherent fire element.
+But all types inflame.
+Vata inflammation goes dry and painful, especially in the joints.
+Kapha inflammation tends toward congestion, swelling and fluid retention.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.